eulloa10/financial-data-pipeline/README.md

 ## Project Overview

 This project builds an automated data pipeline to track financial and economic indicators over time.
-The data is ingested from the FRED API, stored in an S3-based data lake, and then transformed across multiple layers (bronze, silver, gold).
-Finally, the transformed data is moved to a data warehouse for analysis and reporting.
-The project culminates in an interactive dashboard that visualizes key metrics, helping investors monitor trends and make data-driven investment decisions.
+The data is ingested from the [FRED API](https://fred.stlouisfed.org/docs/api/fred/), stored in an S3-based data lake, and then transformed across multiple layers (bronze, silver, gold).
+Finally, the transformed data is stored in an RDS database for analysis and reporting.
+An interactive Preset dashboard visualizes key economic indicators, helping investors track trends and make data-driven decisions.

 The core components of the project include:
-- **Data Ingestion**: Fetching data from external APIs (FRED) and storing it in Amazon S3.
+- **Data Ingestion**: Fetching data from external APIs (FRED) and storing it in Amazon S3
-- **Data Transformation**: Using AWS Glue scripts to clean and prepare the data across the various layers of the data lake.
+- **Data Transformation**: Using AWS Glue scripts to clean and prepare the data across the various layers of the data lake
-- **Data Warehouse**: Storing the transformed data in Amazon Redshift for further analysis and reporting.
+- **Data Storage**: Storing the transformed data in Amazon RDS for further analysis and reporting
-- **Dashboard**: Visualizing the financial indicators using Looker Studio.
+- **Dashboard**: Visualizing the financial indicators using Preset
-- **Automation**: Orchestrating the workflow with Apache Airflow to manage the data pipeline and ensure regular updates.
+- **Automation**: Managing the data pipeline and ensuring regular updates using Apache Airflow, running in a container on an EC2 instance
-- **Infrastructure as Code**: Using Terraform to automate the provisioning and management of AWS resources, including S3 buckets, Glue jobs, and RDS instances
+- **Infrastructure as Code**: Automating the provisioning and management of AWS resources (S3, Glue, RDS, EC2) using Terraform.

 ---

 ## Technologies Used

 - **Cloud**: Amazon Web Services (AWS)
-  - **S3**: Data storage (Data Lake)
+  - **S3**: Data lake storage for raw and processed financial data
-  - **Redshift**: Data warehouse
-  - **Glue**: Data transformation
-  - **Lambda**: Serverless compute (optional)
-  - **SES**: Sending reports via email (optional)
+  - **RDS(PostgreSQL)**: Relational database for storing transformed financial data, used for reporting and analysis
+  - **Glue**: ETL (Extract, Transform, Load) processes for cleaning, transforming, and preparing financial data for analysis
-- **Orchestration**: Apache Airflow for workflow automation and scheduling
+  - **EC2**: Hosts the Apache Airflow container for workflow orchestration and data pipeline management
-- **Data Transformation**: AWS Glue
+  - **Cloudwatch**: Monitors EC2 and RDS instances, along with tracking billing metrics
+  - **SNS**: Sends email alerts regarding the status of AWS resources
-- **Dashboard**: Apache Superset for data visualization
+- **Dashboard**: Apache Superset ([Preset](https://preset.io/)) for data visualization
 - **Infrastructure as Code**: Terraform for provisioning cloud resources

 ---